-I am deeply grateful for the support I receive from my fellow Commissioners and we are grateful for all the support we receive from Jorn Starck, the Commission's Executive Director, his dedicated colleagues on the Executive, and our brilliant staff.
-Without their hard work and professionalism our role as Commissioners would be impossible.
+As I start my second five year term as Chairman I remain deeply grateful for the support I receive from my fellow Commissioners and we in turn deeply appreciate all the support we receive from Jorn Starck, the Commission's Executive Director, his dedicated colleagues on the executive, and our wonderful staff.
+Without their hard work and professionalism our role as Commissioners would not be possible.
 It remains a privilege and a pleasure to continue to serve as the Chairman of an organisation at the forefront of the sector, and one that continues to make such a significant financial contribution to the States of Alderney.

-Lord Faulkner of Worcester Chairman
+Lord Faulkner of Worcester

+Chairman